box-community/box-python-gen-workshop/workshops/sign_structured/sign_structured.md

 ```

 Next, create a `sign_structured.py` file on the root of the project that you will use to write your code.
-Take note of the above document id's and include statics for them in the doc.
+Take note of the above document ids and include static variables for them in the script.
 Replace the `YOUR_EMAIL` with your email, or use a different email for each signer.

 ```python